Born: October 18, 1987

-More recently, he played a supporting role in the indie film The Beach Bum (2019) with Matthew McConaughey.
-He has also filmed a starring role as notorious serial killer Ted Bundy in the biopic Extremely Wicked, Shockingly Evil, and Vile (2019).
+He played a supporting role in the indie film The Beach Bum (2019) with Matthew McConaughey and filmed a starring role as notorious serial killer Ted Bundy in the biopic Extremely Wicked, Shockingly Evil, and Vile (2019).

 In his spare time, Zac relaxes by surfing, skateboarding, golfing, fixing up cars and hanging out with friends.
 He also enjoys horseback riding, since learning to ride for the video release The Derby Stallion (2005) and shooting hoops, after undergoing extensive basketball training for his role as a jock in High School Musical.